PWI-Works/pwi-auth-flutter/README.md

 Create an instance of `PwiAuth` by providing your backend endpoint.
 Replace `'your-backend-endpoint.com'` with your actual endpoint.

+**Note:** this is only necessary if you are actually using the authentication code.
+Otherwise, you don't need to initialize anything.

 ```dart
 final pwiAuth = PwiAuth('your-backend-endpoint.com', loggingEnabled: true);
 ```